Country dossier

 - Services: electronic communications services, services providing access to audiovisual media services, elements of air-, bus-, rail- and waterborne passenger-transport services, consumer banking services, e-books and dedicated software, and e-commerce services.

 The act borrows the directive's micro-enterprise carve-out: businesses with fewer than 10 employees and an annual turnover or balance-sheet total not exceeding €2 million are exempt from the service-side obligations (but not from the product-side obligations, which run on the manufacturer-rather-than-employer test).
-The transitional period for terminals already in use on 28 June 2025 extends until 28 June 2045 or until the terminal's economically-useful end of life, whichever comes first — a long tail by design, calibrated to the depreciation cycle of bank-branch ATMs and transport-network ticket machines.
+Self-service terminals lawfully in use before 28 June 2025 may remain in service until the end of their economically useful life, but no longer than 20 years after their entry into use; service contracts concluded before that date run unchanged to expiry, capped at five years; and service providers may keep using previously lawful products until 28 June 2030 — a long tail by design, calibrated to the depreciation cycle of bank-branch ATMs and transport-network ticket machines.

 The cross-cutting backstop: the Anti-Discrimination Act